 Ministerio de Economía y Finanzas de la Republica de Panama

 SSK Ingenieria y Construccion

-- Represented Espiritu Santo Holdings in an ICSID claim against the United Mexican States (Mexico) for violation of the North America Free Trade Agreement (NAFTA), after the Mexican Government indirectly expropriated the client’s concession to implement a taxi hailing app and digital taximeter in Mexico City.
+- Represented Espiritu Santo Holdings in a high-value ICSID claim against the United Mexican States (Mexico) for violation of the North America Free Trade Agreement (NAFTA), after the Mexican Government indirectly expropriated the client’s concession to implement a taxi hailing app and digital taximeter in the City of Mexico.

-- Achieved a victory for Peruvian construction corporation SSK Ingenieria y Construccion in upholding a $40m arbitration award after lawyers were accused of switching sides.
+- Successfully acted for SSK Ingenieria y Construccion in upholding a $40m arbitration award after lawyers were accused of switching sides.

 Banco de Sabadell

 Banco de la Producción

 Inter-American Investment Corporation (IDB Invest)